noahehall/theBookOfNoah/linux/docker/docker.md

     - an executable file with the SUID bit set will always execute as its owner
   - SGID
     - an executable file with the SGId set will always execute as the group owner
+  - Blob
+    - binary large oject
+    - there are several popular blob storage services
+  - RADOS (ceph)
+    - reliable autonomic distributed objet store
+    - ceph is the software that you would use to build your own Azure storage or AWs s3-like distributed blob storage service

 # best practices
+  - secrets management
+    - inject secrets
+      - files by bind-mounting volumes that are on mounted tmpfs or ramdisk devices and setting limited file permissions
+      - environment variables
+  - manage logs different from dev/stage/prod
+    - prod generally needs reduced logging as to not overwhelm disk space
+  - disable debugging endpoints in prod

   - harden your images
     - the process of shaping it in a way that will reduce the attack surface inside any docker containers based on it
     - minimize software contained in the image